stiac/accessibility_widget/README.md

 - Load the `i18n.js` helper **before** `accessibility-menu.js`.
 The helper auto-detects the browser language (`navigator.language`), falls back to English, and stores the user's manual selection in `localStorage` (`stiacAccessibilityLanguage`).
 - Locale files live under `/locales/<lang>.json` by default (e.g., `/locales/en.json`).
 The loader now checks the widget's embedded copies first, then attempts to fetch from the script directory (ideal for CDN/versioned builds) and, if that fails, gracefully falls back to the host site's `/locales` directory; adjust `data-locales-path` if your bundles live elsewhere.
 Each file mirrors the same structure so you can add new languages by dropping another JSON document and extending `SUPPORTED_LANGUAGES` in `accessibility-menu.js`.
 - Use the built-in language selector inside the widget to switch languages.
 The control is fully keyboard accessible, updates the `<html lang>` attribute, and announces changes with `aria-live="polite"`.
+Language names stay in their native form by default; set `data-translate-language-names="true"` if you prefer them localised.
 - Every translatable string inside the widget is decorated with `data-i18n` or `data-i18n-attr`.
 If you render custom markup alongside the menu, you can reuse the helper by applying the same attributes to your elements and calling `window.AccessibilityI18n.applyTranslations()`.
 - If you host locale files in a different directory, set `data-locales-path` on the `<script>` tag or pass `localesPath` when calling `AccessibilityI18n.init`.